Issue No: | 4 |

 What do we mean by the ‘lived experience of the child’?

-The ‘lived experience of the child is; ‘What a child sees, hears, thinks and experiences on a daily basis that impacts on their personal development and welfare whether that be physically or emotionally.
-As practitioners we need to; actively hear what the child has to say or communicate, observe what they do in different contexts, hear what family members, significant adults/carers and professionals have said about the child, and to think about history and context.
-Ultimately we need to put ourselves in that child’s shoes and think ‘what is life like for this child right now?’
-[Definition of ‘lived experience’ task and finish group 2018]
+The ‘lived experience of the child is ‘What a child sees, hears, thinks and experiences on a daily basis that impacts on their personal development and welfare whether that be physically or emotionally.
+As practitioners we need to actively hear what the child has to say or communicate, observe what they do in different contexts, hear what family members, significant adults/carers and professionals have said about the child, and to think about history and context.
+Ultimately, we need to put ourselves in that child’s shoes and think ‘what is life like for this child right now?’
+[Definition of ‘lived experience’ partnership task and finish group 2018]

 Background and Research